Unrelated-machines scheduling: Linear programming formulation

 Note that the number of configurations is usually exponential in the size of the problem, so the size of the configuration LP is exponential.
 However, in some cases it is possible to bound the number of possible configurations, and therefore find an approximate solution in polynomial time.

 Special cases

 There is a special case in which p_{i,j} is either 1 or infinity.
 In other words, each job can be processed on a subset of allowed machines, and its run-time in each of these machines is 1.
 This variant is sometimes denoted by " P|p_{j}=1,M_{j}|$C_\max$".
 It can be solved in polynomial time.

 Extensions

 Kim, Kim, Jang and Chen extend the problem by allowing each job to have a setup time, which depends on the job but not on the machine.
 They present a solution using simulated annealing.
 Vallada and Ruiz present a solution using a genetic algorithm.

-Nisan and Ronen in their 1999 paper on algorithmic mechanism design. extend the problem in a different way, by assuming that the jobs are owned by selfish agents (see Truthful job scheduling).
+Nisan and Ronen in their 1999 paper on algorithmic mechanism design. extend the problem in a different way, by assuming that the jobs are owned by selfish agents.
+See Truthful job scheduling for more details and follow-up works.